gautambaghel/terraform-scanner-runtask-action/README.md

 ## Usage

-* Once you've completed the setup steps above and create a Terraform Cloud workspace with the run task attached, create the GitHub action `ci.yml` file and push
+* Once you've completed the setup steps above and create a Terraform Cloud workspace (API or CLI only) with the run task attached, create the GitHub action `ci.yml` file and push

-* See below for example invocation of this action, add this to the GitHub repo containing your Terraform code
+* See below for example invocation of this action, add this to the GitHub repository containing your Terraform code

   ```yaml
   name: Continuous Integration